 Once the veterinarian and you have agreed on the course of action for your pet’s condition, treatment can begin.
 Once any treatments that need to be performed in our hospital are complete the veterinarian will discuss with you everything that was done for your pet and give you further instructions on any home care that might be needed.
 Our receptionist will help you schedule a follow up visit, if need be, and process your payment.

-We sincerely look forward to meeting you and your furry, feathered, or scaled family member.
+We sincerely look forward to meeting you and your furry family member.

 Sometimes our veterinarians may refer you to a specialist, veterinarians who have completed advanced studies in specialties such as internal medicine, surgery, and emergency care, if your pet must undergo a procedure that requires more precise knowledge and experience.